2009 Medair Bell 206 crash: Flight history

 The helicopter was chartered by the local leaders of a minor political party, the Great Unity Party (Büyük Birlik Partisi), to enable their party leader Muhsin Yazıcıoğlu to attend political rallies held on the same day in neighboring provinces as part of the campaign for the 2009 local elections.
 Accompanied by his party's three local leaders from Sivas Province and a news agency reporter, Yazıcıoğlu arrived in Çağlayancerit on March 25, 2009 at 13:00 EET (11:00 UCT) by helicopter, to make a speech.
 He told the crowd of 1,500 people gathered in the town square that it was the first time his party had chartered a helicopter, and this without any financial support from the state treasury.

 As the rally in Çağlayancerit was going on, the helicopter was refueled at 13:30 local time at the Kahramanmaraş Airport.
 Piloted by Kaya İstektepe and carrying five passengers, it then lifted off at 14:42 to head for Yerköy, where Yazıcıoğlu had his next speech scheduled at 17:00.
 The helicopter did not arrive, and the crowd of 3,000 people gathered in the Station Square (İstasyon Meydanı) in Yerköy became worried.
-A short time later, the deputy leader of the BBP made the sad announcement that the helicopter carrying Yazıcıoğlu and his party members was missing.
+A short time later, the deputy leader of the BBP made the announcement that the helicopter carrying Yazıcıoğlu and his party members was missing.